opalmedapps/docs/docs/architecture.md

 ## Communication between user applications and the Opal PIE

+Hospital networks are typically not accessible from the outside.
-Firebase is used to accomplish getting data out and in to the hospital to the user applications.
+Firebase is used to support passing data from within the hospital firewall to the user application and vice versa.

 Opal makes use of two Firebase services: